 the water.
 Unfortunately, this also makes boating accidents caused by

-of wrongful death while boating.
-Several states in our nation are becoming
+wrongful death while boating.
+Several states in our nation are becoming increasingly

-increasingly aware of how serious boating under the influence (BUI) can
+aware of how serious boating under the influence (BUI) can be and are

 Is Boating While Intoxicated Dangerous?

 For some, BUI does not seem very hazardous.
 Unlike on crowded roads, boats

 usually have a great deal of space on the open water and no set paths

 to follow.
 However, alcohol use can be significantly more dangerous on